 I have a confession to make – I am not only a terrible gardener, but I’m also a terrible herb gardener.
-They’re so easy to grow, but they’re oh so hard to remember to water.
-Lucky for me, my mom recently came to visit and planted tons of new herbs, including my favorites – basil and mint… just in time to include in this salad.
+They’re so easy to grow, but they’re oh-so-hard to remember to water.
+Lucky for me, my mom recently came to visit and planted tons of new herbs, including my favorites – basil and mint – just in time to include them in this salad.
 What would spring be without an herby grain salad, right?

 - 1 cup uncooked farro

 - ¾ cup chopped carrots

 - ⅓ cup ricotta salada or feta cheese, crumbled

 - 1 garlic clove, minced